apereo/cas/cas-server-documentation/installation/Configuration-Management.md

 the CAS configuration, you should configure access to <a href="Monitoring-Statistics.html">CAS administration panels.</a></p></div>

+## Settings

+To see a complete list of CAS properties, please [review this guide](Configuration-Properties.html).

 ## Embedded

 By default, all CAS settings and configuration is controlled via the `application.properties` file.
 This file